Heacham bathing waters

 Map of Heacham bathing waters

 We have been investigating why the current classification for Heacham is poor.
-Our focus is on identifying and eliminating the human impacts to the environment be that sewage or those from other human activities.
-Sources we continue to investigate include:
+Our focus is on identifying and minimising the human impacts to the environment such as from sewage releases and agricultural run-off.

 • issues associated with urban drainage